Jake Fraley Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.5 K/9, which ranks 18th in MLB.
+- The Red Sox pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have a 4.75 team ERA that ranks 25th among all MLB pitching staffs.
+- The Red Sox have the 25th-ranked team ERA among all league pitching staffs (4.70).

-- The Red Sox allow the third-most home runs in baseball (76 total, 1.4 per game).
+- Red Sox pitchers combine to surrender 77 total home runs at a rate of 1.4 per game (third-most in the league).

-- Paxton (1-1) gets the starting nod for the Red Sox in his fourth start of the season.
-He has a 5.14 ERA in 14 2/3 innings pitched, with 19 strikeouts.

-- In his last time out on Thursday, the lefty tossed three innings against the Los Angeles Angels, giving up five earned runs while surrendering four hits.
+- His most recent time out was on Saturday against the Arizona Diamondbacks, when the left-hander went five innings, surrendering one earned run while allowing four hits.

-- The 34-year-old has an ERA of 5.14, with 12.2 strikeouts per nine innings, in three games this season.
-Opponents are hitting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.